oddbird/oddsite/content/2017/06/27/susy3.rst

 Calc can also help you with mixed-unit grids, combining fluid and fixed columns and gutters.
-Because ``calc`` has access to the DOM in the browser, it can calculate the results of otherwise non-cmoparable units.
+Because ``calc`` has access to the DOM in the browser, it can calculate the results of otherwise non-comparable units.
 This is a bit more fragile and manual than allowing grid or flexbox to do that work for you, but it can be a powerful fallback: